The Crystal Palace

 Blown Away By The Interior

-The Crystal Palace can be found at the end of Main Street USA.
+The Crystal Palace is at the end of Main Street USA.
 When we arrived at the restaurant, we checked in, waited for our name to be called, and were shown to our table.
-All 12 of us could not believe how beautiful the interior of the restaurant was; the Disney website pictures do not do it justice!
+We could not believe how beautiful the interior of the restaurant was; the Disney website pictures do not do it justice!
 The 1800’s Victorian greenhouse building is full of light fixtures and plants.
 We loved the Christmas decorations, too.

 The buffet’s arrangement helps avoid congestion.
 There are two identical buffet sides for each part of the restaurant and lots of space in between each station.
 The Crystal Palace’s all-you-can-eat food choices included made-to-order omelettes, fruit, scrambled eggs, Mickey waffles, hash brown casserole, pancakes, yogurt, bacon, sausage, french toast, mini cinnamon rolls, and soft serve ice cream.
 The buffet’s price includes drinks (soda, coffee, milk, and juice).